JohnnyDub08/cipher.js/README.md

-shitty (i'm sorry xD) demo here: https://johnnydub08.github.io/cipher.js/
+shitty, buggy demo here: https://johnnydub08.github.io/cipher.js/ ..the library is stable thou. ;)

 Just check it for yourself..it's written quite robust and behaves similar to anime.js

-Can be a nice little special effect for encryption or matrix themed webdesigns for you or your customers. :)
+Can be a nice little special effect for encryption or matrix themed webdesigns for you or your customers.

 cipher.js